tpoechtrager/osxcross/README.md

 ##### Building Clang #####

-OSXCross uses `clang` as the default compiler for building its tools, and also as a cross-compiler to create OSX binaries.
+OSXCross uses `clang` as the default compiler for building its tools, and also as a cross-compiler to create macOS binaries.

 In `clang` there is no difference between cross-compilation and native compilation, so OSXCross can use a normal `clang` install for both.
 You can